The Large Magellanic Cloud, our galactic neighbor

 From tropical latitudes in the Northern Hemisphere, where it still can be observed, the Large Magellanic Cloud is best seen in the evening from December to April.
 When the constellation Orion reaches its highest point in the sky, so does the Large Magellanic Cloud.

 But, even at 15 degrees north latitude (the latitude of Central America), the Large Magellanic Cloud never gets far above the southern horizon.

 You won’t need to starhop to this object unless your sky is really bright.
 In a dark sky, you can just see it, using your eye alone.
 However, it’s fairly easy to star-hop to this southern treasure by using the two brightest stars in the nighttime sky: Sirius and Canopus.
 Draw a line from Sirius and past the right side of Canopus to descend to the Large Magellanic Cloud.

-Being so far South, the Large Magellanic Cloud was not known in classical northern mythology at all.
-Understandably, it factors better for observers in the Southern Hemisphere.
-The nearby constellation, Mensa (“Table”), originally was named after South Africa’s Table Mountain, and a story from that country equates the Large Magellanic Cloud with a puff of smoke from a pipe-smoking contest held on the mountain.
-Australian Aboriginal storytellers relate that the LMC is the campsite of an old man, whereas the SMC is the campsite of his wife.
-The couple, known jointly as Jukara, had grown too old to feed themselves, so other star beings bring them fish from the “sky river” we know as the Milky Way.
+History and myth of the Large Magellanic Cloud.
+Being so far south on the sky’s dome, the Large Magellanic Cloud was not known in classical northern mythology at all.
+Understandably, it fares better for observers in the Southern Hemisphere.
+The nearby constellation Mensa (“Table”) originally was named after South Africa’s Table Mountain, and a story from that country equates the Large Magellanic Cloud with a puff of smoke from a pipe-smoking contest held on the mountain.
+Australian Aboriginal storytellers relate that the Large Magellanic Cloud is the campsite of an old man, whereas the Small Magellanic Cloud is the campsite of his wife.
+The couple, known jointly as Jukara, had grown too old to feed themselves, so other star beings bring them fish from the sky river we know as the Milky Way.

-The center of the LMC is approximately RA: 5h 23m 35s, dec: -69° 45′ 22″
+The center of the Large Magellanic Cloud is approximately RA: 5h 23m 35s, dec: -69° 45′ 22″